 - Some features are even accessible without internet access

 Get a Pocket WiFi / SIM Card at Kansai Airport & Relieve Your Stress

 Using any or all of our recommended apps will likely make your trip to Japan much more enjoyable and relaxing, but trying to find a free hotspot to use those apps won’t!
-This is why there are some great deals at Kansai Airport on Pocket WiFi and compatible SIM Cards that international travelers can take advantage right after they land.
+This is why there are some great deals at Kansai Airport on Pocket WiFi and compatible SIM Cards that international travelers can take advantage of right after they land.

 The easiest way to rent a Pocket WiFi or SIM Card is to order online before traveling to Japan.
 That way, you can easily compare plans from the comfort of your home, fly to Japan with peace of mind knowing that you will be able to get connected once you land, and then head straight to the designated counter at Kansai Airport to pick it up — no contracts, no long lines!